-7.7.C Disbursement by Individual Check
+Disbursement by Individual Check

 A Stafford loan disbursed by an individual check must be made payable to the student or made copayable to the student and the school.
 A PLUS loan disbursed by an individual check must be made copayable to the borrower and the school.
-The lender must provide both the borrower's name and Social Security number on the loan check, and student's names and Social Security number for parent PLUS loans.
+The lender must provide both the borrower's name and Social Security number on the loan check, and student's name and Social Security number for parent PLUS loans.
 The lender also must provide sufficient identifying information on the individual check to ensure that the school may efficiently match the check to the appropriate student.
-Such information may include the borrower's and/or student's Social Security number; a student identifier assigned by the school or lender, and communicated to the other party, or other reliable identifying information.
-The lender must send an individual checks for a Stafford or and PLUS loan borrowers directly to the school, except in the case of a student enrolled at an eligible foreign school (see Subsection 7.7.E). [§682.207(b)(1)(ii)(A); §682.207(b)(1)(v)(B)(2) and (3)]
+Such information may include the student's and/or parent's Social Security number, a student identifier assigned by the school or lender and communicated to the other party, etc. The lender must send individual checks for Stafford and PLUS loan borrowers directly to the school, except in the case of a student enrolled at an eligible foreign school (see Subsection 7.7.E).

+[§682.207(b)(1)(ii)(A); §682.207(b)(1)(v)(B)(2) and (3)]